How to Clean Your Hearing Aids

 Cleaning your hearing aids is one of the most important things you can do to keep them operating in tip-top condition.
-Proper maintenance can literally extend the life of your hearing instruments as well.
+Proper maintenance can even extend the life of your hearing instruments and save you money.

-You made a huge investment in your technology so the best money is learning how to take good care of them.
-On this page, you will learn not only how to keep them sounding great but what tools you can use to make it easy.
+You already made a big investment in your hearing technology, so it is a good idea to learn how to take good care of them.
+Hearing Group will teach you how to keep your hearing aids sounding great as well as what hearing aid cleaning tools you can use to make cleaning easy.

 Cleaning ITE (in the ear hearing aids)

-Cleaning a custom hearing aid is easy and straight forward.
-You need your basic cleaning tools like a vent cleaner, wax pic, and brush.
+Cleaning a custom hearing aid is easy and straightforward.
+All you need is your basic hearing aid cleaning tools, like a vent cleaner, wax pick, and brush.

-- Start by wiping the outer shell of the aid with cleaning wipes.
+- Start by wiping the outer shell of the hearing aid with cleaning wipes.

 - Use the brush to clean the microphone areas found at the top of the hearing aid or faceplate.

-- Next use the wax pic to pick any wax from the tip of the hearing aid or wax basket.
+- Next, use the wax pick to pick any wax from the tip of the hearing aid or wax basket.